rog713/ESP-Host-Bridge-Addon/README.md

 - shows Home Assistant add-ons, integrations, and recent activity in the Web UI
 - reads local host metrics such as CPU, memory, network, and disk

-## Use it when
+## Best fit

 Use this add-on when Home Assistant, the ESP device, and the host resources you want to monitor are all on the same machine.

-If Home Assistant is running on a different machine than the ESP device or the monitored host, this add-on is the wrong fit.
+If Home Assistant is running on a different machine than the ESP device or the monitored host, use the regular Host Bridge install instead.